Kae134/MyWeeklyAllowance/TestDescription.md

   Parent :
     Create account for child :
       Global :
-         - shouldCreateChildWithValidData : verify that the parent can create a child user when all the valid infos are entered.
+         - shouldCreateChildWithValidData : verify that the parent can create a child user when all the valid infos are entered and the child is linked to the parent.
          - shouldThrowExceptionWhenEmailIsAlreadyInUse : verify that no user is created with the same email

       Email :